 Note: Cloth face coverings should not be placed on babies or children younger than 2 years old, anyone who has trouble breathing or is unconscious, or anyone who is incapacitated or otherwise unable to remove the cover without help.

 Cleaning and Disinfecting

 The CDC states that cleaning with soap and water removes germs, dirt, and impurities from surfaces.
 It lowers the risk of spreading infection.
 Disinfecting kills germs on surfaces.
 By killing germs on a surface after cleaning, it can further lower the risk of spreading infection.
 The City is committed to using products that are EPA-approved to use against SARS-CoV-2, the virus that causes COVID-19.

 Employees will routinely clean, sanitize, and disinfect surfaces and objects that are frequently touched along with objects/surfaces not ordinarily cleaned daily such as but not limited to doorknobs, light switches, classroom sink handles, countertops, desks, chairs, cubbies, and any restroom toilet/sink handles and dryers that are not touchless.
 All rooms within the facility will be routinely cleaned, sanitized, and disinfected several times a day.

 All employees and children will keep their belongings separated from others’ and in individually labeled containers, cubbies, or areas.
-The City will ensure adequate supplies to minimize sharing of high-touch materials to the fullest extent possible (e.g., assign art supplies or other equipment to a single participant ), or limit use of supplies and equipment to one group of participants at a time and clean and disinfect between use.
-Employees and children will not be allowed to share electronic devices, toys, books, and other games or learning aids and should refrain from bringing these items to the summer care program.
+The City will ensure adequate supplies to minimize sharing of high-touch materials to the fullest extent possible (e.g., assign art supplies or other equipment to a single participant), or limit use of supplies and equipment to one group of participants at a time and clean and disinfect between use.
+Employees and children will not be allowed to share electronic devices, books, and other games or learning aids that are used for daily activities.